ermouth/couchbox/plugins/README.md

 ## this.\_kkm

-The `this._kkm` method provides access to [kkm server](https://kkmserver.ru/KkmServer).
+The `this._kkm` method provides access to pre-configured and running [kkm server](https://kkmserver.ru/KkmServer).
+The plugin provides fiscal reports, required for web strores in Russia since 2017.

 #### this.\_kkm('devices') → Promise

-Returns promise with list of devices
+Returns promise with a list of devices available.

 #### this.\_kkm('sell', deviceNum, userContact'', products, toPrint?) → Promise

-Register sell to client with products
+Registers payed deal (successful buy).

 Required:
 * `.deviceNum` num of kkm device (default = 0)